The latest on the pandemic and India's coronavirus crisis

-The latest on the pandemic and India's coronavirus crisis By James Griffiths and Adam Renton, CNN Posted 2 hrs ago Posted 2 hrs ago 0 Facebook Twitter WhatsApp SMS Email Facebook Twitter WhatsApp SMS Email Print Save Not Available Facebook Twitter WhatsApp SMS Email Print Save Recommended for you × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
+The latest on the pandemic and India's coronavirus crisis By Julia Hollingsworth and Adam Renton, CNN Posted 37 min ago Posted 37 min ago 0 Facebook Twitter WhatsApp SMS Email Facebook Twitter WhatsApp SMS Email Print Save Not Available Facebook Twitter WhatsApp SMS Email Print Save Recommended for you × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
 Stop watching this discussion.
 Watch this discussion Get an email notification whenever someone contributes to the discussion Notifications from this discussion will be disabled.
 Cancel Start watching Stop watching (0) comments Welcome to the discussion.
 Log In Keep it Clean.
 Please avoid obscene, vulgar, lewd, racist or sexually-oriented language.
 PLEASE TURN OFF YOUR CAPS LOCK.
 Don't Threaten.
 Threats of harming another person will not be tolerated.
 Be Truthful.
 Don't knowingly lie about anyone or anything.
 Be Nice.
 No racism, sexism or any sort of -ism that is degrading to another person.
 Be Proactive.
 Use the 'Report' link on each comment to let us know of abusive posts.
 Share with Us.
 We'd love to hear eyewitness accounts, the history behind an article.
 Post a comment Watch this discussion.
 Stop watching this discussion.
-Most Popular Stories CAUGHT ON CAMERA: Man tries to kidnap 11-year-old girl at bus stop Ashleigh Jackson, Digital Content Producer Updated 19 hrs ago A disturbing surveillance video captured the moment a man tried to abduct an 11-year-old girl at a Florida bus stop, police said.
+Most Popular Stories CAUGHT ON CAMERA: Man tries to kidnap 11-year-old girl at bus stop Ashleigh Jackson, Digital Content Producer Updated May 19, 2021 A disturbing surveillance video captured the moment a man tried to abduct an 11-year-old girl at a Florida bus stop, police said.
+New Olathe intersection is first of its kind in Kansas Nathan Vickers Updated May 19, 2021 The project is called a continuous flow intersection, a system that diverts vehicles turning left across an oncoming lane of traffic, in order to keep cars moving more consistently.
 Authorities identify Johnson County crash victim as 28-year-old man Nick Sloan, Jordan Andrews Updated May 18, 2021 Authorities have identified the driver killed as 28-year-old David Lawrence Hutchinson.
-Amber Alert canceled, 10-month-old Liberty boy found safe Zoe Brown Updated 8 hrs ago A child is safe after an Amber Alert was issued out of Liberty, Missouri for a missing 10-month-old boy on Tuesday night.
+Amber Alert canceled, 10-month-old Liberty boy found safe Zoe Brown Updated May 19, 2021 A child is safe after an Amber Alert was issued out of Liberty, Missouri for a missing 10-month-old boy on Tuesday night.
 Police: 4-year-old boy found dead in street was kidnapped while he slept By Associated Press Updated May 18, 2021 The affidavit does not detail the suspect's relationship to the boy's family or provide a motive.
-Kansas City police ID sexual assault suspect following incidents at parking garages Zoe Brown Updated 3 hrs ago The Kansas City, Missouri Police Department says they have identified a man they consider a sexual assault suspect.
-Kansas town braces for rising Marais Des Cygnes River Nathan Vickers Updated 3 hrs ago Watching the swelling of the Marais Des Cygnes River has become a sort of tradition among some in Ottawa.
+WATCH: Self-driving car flees from human driver after getting confused by road construction Adam McDonald, Digital Content Producer Updated May 18, 2021 A self-driving taxi fled from its human driver twice while on its route after getting confused.

 (0) comments